-We wondered if what we are doing is considered Glamping.
+We wondered if what we are doing is considered “glamping”.
 Jono said that he doesn’t think so.
 He likes to call it enhanced camping.
 He started us off at the trailhead and drove ahead to meet us with snacks and water.
-And at dark he had our dinner ready and tents with sleeping bags ready to go.
+And at dark he had our dinner prepared and tents with sleeping bags ready to go.
 Turn down service??

 I can’t say that I slept that well in my sleeping bag since my arms were trapped.
 I looked like a large maggot…but I was warm.